 Reaching a funding goal can be a cause for celebration, but it’s also a relatively minor part of the growth of a founder.
 So many more things can go right or wrong, even with a funding round.
 There are many other facets to master.
 When we admit founders into the program, it is because we have carefully considered what they need as a founder, and how our resources and network, and Taiwan’s unique market and supply chain position in the world, can help them grow.

-Joel Leong and Henry Chan at ShopBack had already built a business model and received seed funding in 2015 when they launched in Singapore, before they came to AppWorks Accelerator #13 in 2016.
+Joel Leong and Henry Chan atShopBackhad already built a business model and received seed funding in 2015 when they launched in Singapore before they came to AppWorks Accelerator #13 in 2016.

-Joel told us that had the team known about Taiwan’s massive US$ 42.2 billion GMV e-commerce market and all the region-wide technical and tactical innovations that it would eventually yield, they would have made the move to Taiwan much sooner.
-It demonstrates that funding rounds and business model maturity do not limit founders to learning something new.
+Joel told us that had the team known about Taiwan’s massiveUS$42.2 billion GMV e-commerce marketand all the region-wide technical and tactical innovations that it would eventually yield, they would have made the move to Taiwan much sooner.
+It demonstrates that funding rounds and business model maturity do not limit founders in learning something new.
 As long as you think that AppWorks can help you in the entrepreneurial learning process, you should apply.

 11. Since I am not a Taiwanese citizen, can you help me obtain a proper visa?

-International founders admitted to AppWorks Accelerator, according to your qualifications and needs, AppWorks can help with your application for the Gold Card, Entrepreneur Visa or Business Visa in Taiwan.
-This enables founders from overseas to concentrate on work in Taiwan without having to travel abroad to sort out troublesome visa issues.
+International founders admitted to AppWorks Accelerator, according to your qualifications and needs, AppWorks can help with your application for theGold Card, Entrepreneur Visa, orBusiness Visa in Taiwan.
+This enables founders from overseas to concentrate on work in Taiwan without traveling abroad to sort out troublesome visa issues.
 We can offer advice on this process.

 12. Do I have to set up a company to join AppWorks Accelerator?

-Not necessarily, but we would recommend an overseas founder to set up a Taiwan office, especially those of you that are B2B facing.
-This may better enable you to find business partners and negotiate commercial agreements later.
+Not necessarily, but we recommend an overseas founder to set up a Taiwan office, especially those of you that are B2B facing.
+This may enable you to find business partners and negotiate commercial agreements later.
 AppWorks has professional accounting and legal specialists who can assist in handling procedures for landing in Taiwan.

-13.What is the difference between applying during the first round vs. the final round?
+13. What is the difference between applying during the first round vs. the final round?

 The application period is split into two intakes, with interviews and admissions facilitated on a rolling basis.
-Based on past experience, teams that submit their application earlier tend to have a higher chance of being admitted, and are also immediately granted access to all the resources that AppWorks Accelerator has to offer.
+Based on past experience, teams that submit their application earlier tend to have a higher chance of being admitted and are also immediately granted access to all the resources that AppWorks Accelerator has to offer.

 14. I have previously applied to AppWorks and have been rejected, can I apply again?
 Will it affect the chances of admission?